Data compression and compressed data structures

 Possible exam material

-- Suffix Array Construction
+- Analysis of a Suffix Array construction algorithm

-- Tunneling on BWTs and Wheeler Graphs
+- Tunneling on BWTs and Wheeler Graphs (TW + MM)

-- Grammar compression and indexing (2 people)
+- Grammar compression and indexing (GT+FA 1/3/24)